cibilex/new-tutorials/bullmq.md

 - `waiting`: Job is published and waiting to be processed.
 - `waiting-children`: Job is published but waiting for its children to be completed.
+- `stalled`: An server error accured while the job was processing and The job was placed to the stalled list.
 - `delayed`: Job has delay option and waiting for delay time to expire.
 - `active`: Job is currently being processed.
 - `completed`: Job finished successfully and stored in completed sorted set.